-The 2 iDMC reviews may be combined if the study is fully enrolled at the time of the first iDMC review.
-The iDMC may support any health authority interactions or internal discussions based on their review.
+At the time of the safety review the iDMC will also review all available efficacy data and will support any health authority interactions or internal discussions based on their review.
 The study team will remain blinded to the data that the iDMC will review.